BIBLIOMETRICS RESEARCH INTERNSHIP

 Interns who are unable to pay the full program fee upfront can choose Klarna at checkout through Stripe to finance their tuition.
 Klarna offers options like Pay in 4 interest-free installments or monthly financing, depending on your eligibility.

 • We do not have fixed acceptance rates, as they vary by application cycle depending on the volume and competitiveness of the applicant pool.
-Some cycles, such as the Fall, receive significantly more applications than others.
+Some cycles, such as the Summer, receive significantly more applications than others.

 Admission is based on a holistic review of your interest, commitment, and alignment with our mission.
 While the program is selective, it is also designed to support a diverse range of learners, especially those with limited access to traditional research opportunities, whether due to their age, educational background, or lack of prior research exposure.
 Historical acceptance rates have ranged between 30-60%.
 For acceptance statistics from a recent cohort, you can view data from Fall 2024 here.